Ahnfelt/commandline/README.md

 }
 ```

-# Posix and GNU compatibility
+# POSIX and GNU compatibility
 Support for `-xyz`, equivalent to `-x -y -z`.

 Support for `-n10`, equivalent to `-n 10`.